dave-007/Azure-Student-Resources/SC-200-Student-Resources.md

 You may see the old names still in use for a period of time.
 <<

 !
-Tried Connectors in Sentinel
+Add Connectors in Sentinel
 , connected to Defender
 , connected to Active Directory
 , enabled UEBA https://docs.microsoft.com/en-us/azure/sentinel/enable-entity-behavior-analytics?WT.mc_id=Portal-Microsoft_Azure_Security_Insights